Gemballa: Death of Uwe Gemballa

 On February 17, 2010, it was reported that Uwe Gemballa had gone missing in Johannesburg, South Africa while on a business trip.
 In October 2010, Gemballa was found dead west of Pretoria, having been suffocated and wrapped in plastic.
 It is suspected that his murder was a result of a money laundering operation which turned against him.
 Others maintain that Gemballa was murdered because he had refused to participate in a criminal activity.
 On October 29, 2010, Thabiso Mpshe, 28, from Pretoria, pleaded guilty to charges related to his involvement in the murder of Uwe Gemballa in Johannesburg.
 Under the terms of the plea agreement, he was sentenced to 20 years in prison.

 In 2015, three additional men, Thabo Mogapi, Kagiso Ledwaba and Garlond Holworthy, were also convicted of charges relating to the kidnap and murder of Gemballa.
-Their sentencing hearing began on 30 November 2015, and the mastermind is suspected to be Czech criminal fugitive Radovan Krejčíř.
+Their sentencing hearing began on 30 November 2015, and the mastermind is suspected to be Czech criminal Radovan Krejčíř.